bponce04/cse15l-lab-reports/index.md

 What most incoming CSE 15L students don't know is that you have a specific UCSD Account for this course.

-To access this username, you must go to this UCSD login page: [link] https://sdacs.ucsd.edu/~icc/index.php
+To access this username, you must go to this [UCSD login page] (https://sdacs.ucsd.edu/~icc/index.php)